ZipThought/sdlc-guide/docs/why-okr.md

 However, research has identified challenges in creating and setting appropriate, measurable goals that correspond to real business needs in software development contexts [[1]](#references).
 This underscores the importance of training and practice in formulating effective OKRs.

+### 6. Addressing Complexity in IT Projects

+While agile methodologies have gained popularity in software development for their flexibility and adaptability, they are not a panacea for all project management challenges.
+Research has shown that the root cause of failure in complex IT projects is often the inherent complexity itself, regardless of whether traditional or agile methodologies are employed [[7]](#references).

+OKRs offer a unique advantage in this context by enforcing a higher-level understanding of organizational goals and linking it to lower-level, individual execution.
+This approach helps teams navigate the complexities of IT projects by providing a clear direction while allowing for flexibility in implementation.
+Unlike pure agile approaches, which may lack long-term guidance, OKRs create a bridge between strategic objectives and day-to-day tasks, helping teams stay focused on what matters most even in highly complex and uncertain environments [[7]](#references).

 ## Implementing OKRs

 ### Setting OKRs